Green garden waste

 You can place garden waste in your home compost or green garden waste bin.
 You can also take garden waste to the Mugga Lane Resource Management Centre or hire a trash pak or skip.

-Do not place garden waste in your recycling or landfill bin.
+Do not place garden waste in your recycling or general waste bin.
 It can create harmful greenhouse gas methane in landfill.
 Dispose of it correctly so that it can be made into compost and mulch products.

 Green garden waste bin collection